-The following tables set forth certain unaudited consolidated statement of profit or loss data and selected operating data for the three months ended March 31, 2024, compared to certain unaudited consolidated statement of profit or loss data and selected operating data for the three months ended March 31, 2023.
-These unaudited consolidated statement of profit or loss data reflects all adjustments, consisting only of normal and recurring adjustments, which we consider necessary for a fair statement of our operating results for the periods presented.
-Results for the first quarter of 2024 may not be indicative of our full year results for the year ending December 31, 2024 or future quarterly periods.
+The following tables set forth certain preliminary unaudited consolidated statement of profit or loss data and selected operating data for the three months ended March 31, 2024, compared to certain unaudited consolidated statement of profit or loss data and selected operating data for the three months ended March 31, 2023.
+These preliminary unaudited consolidated statement of profit or loss data reflects all adjustments, consisting only of normal and recurring adjustments, which we consider necessary for a fair statement of our operating results for the periods presented.
+Note that our unaudited interim consolidated financial statements for the three months ended March 31, 2024 are not yet available because our financial closing procedures for the three months ended March 31, 2024 are not yet complete.
+The following information reflects our preliminary estimates based on currently available information.
+We expect our unaudited interim consolidated financial statements for the three months ended March 31, 2024 to be available upon completion of our closing procedures.
+See the sections titled "Risk Factors," "Special Note Regarding Forward-Looking Statements," and "Management's Discussion and Analysis of Financial Condition and Results of Operations" for additional information regarding factors that could result in differences between the preliminary estimates of certain of our financial data presented below and the actual financial data we will report for the three months ended March 31, 2024.
+Preliminary results for the first quarter of 2024 may not be indicative of our full year results for the year ending December 31, 2024 or future quarterly periods.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations" included elsewhere in this prospectus for information regarding trends and other factors, including seasonality, that may influence our results of operations and for recent quarterly operating results.
+Currently we do not expect the preliminary estimates for the three months ended March 31, 2024 set forth below to impact the trends and other factors that may influence our results of our operations described in "Management's Discussion and Analysis of Financial Condition and Results of Operations."